ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_sensitivity.rst

    :width:   8cm

    Plot of sensitivity of northern hemisphere sea ice area loss (millions of square kilometres) in the month of September to the annual mean global temperature change (K).
-   Models are shown on the left in blue, and the relationships between pairs of observational datasets are shown on the right in orange.
+   Models are shown on the left in blue, and the relationships between SIA-GMST pairs of observational datasets are shown on the right in orange.
    The shading around the position of each observational pair shows the standard error as computed by :func:`scipy.stats.linregress`.

    The dashed black line shows the observational mean, the shaded area denotes one one standard deviation of observational uncertainty, as calculated by Notz et al (2020).